nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 An exception to this is the cover image, which should be named simply `cover.png` or `cover.jpg`.

-### Image id:s for loi
+### `id` Attributes for Figures and Images
-In cases where a title contains a list of illustrations (`loi`), or where a list of ilustrations should be included in `nav.xhtml`, the figure element should be provided with an id.
-These id:s should be named `"fig-XXX"` in sequential order, where _XXX_ is the number of the figure in the file.
+If a title includes a list of illustrations (`loi`) or if a list of ilustrations should be included in `nav.xhtml`, each figure element must have an `id`.
+The `id` values should follow the naming convention `"fig-XXX"`, where _XXX_ is the sequential number of the figure in the file.

-Instances may occur where id:s are required for images.
-In those cases the id should be `"img-XXX"` and follow the same pattern as for figures.
+In some cases, `id` attributes may be required for images.
+In those cases, the `id` value should be `"img-XXX"` and follow the same pattern as for figures.

-### Resizing of Images
+### Image Size

-The maximum image size is set to 800 pixels on the longest side of the image, unless an increase in the size of an image is required to achieve the legibility of text rich images, see [item 4 above](#images), or other small details.
+The maximum image size is 800 pixels on its longest side, unless a larger size is needed to ensure the legibility of text in images or to preserve other small details (see [item 4 above](#images)).

-In those circumstances where this requirement conflicts with requirements for legibility, the Supplier is required to contact the Ordering Agency.
+In circumstances a larger size is needed to ensure legibility, the Supplier is required to contact the Ordering Agency.

 ### Image Editing

-Images are required to be captured exactly as they are in the scans or publisher files provided by the Ordering Agency.
-There is generally no need for editing images to enhance them above the quality of the originals (e.g. cloning to smooth edge of images spanning over spread, enhancing bad scans or old photos with bad quality already in print, etc.).
+Images must be captured exactly as they appear in the scans or publisher files provided by the Ordering Agency.
+Generally, no enhancement is needed beyond the quality of the originals (e.g., cloning to smooth the edges of images spanning a spread, improving poor scans, or enhancing low-quality printed photos).

 When whole sections or parts of text is placed on top of a background image, the text may need to be edited out of the background, if possible.
 However, no advanced restoration of lost image details are required.
 Note that if a publisher file is provided, images and text may have been placed in different layers and the image can be extracted without any text.

 ### SVG Images

 If a digital source material contains SVG images, they may be included as SVG if it is specifically requested by the Ordering Agency.
-The Ordering Agency must then provide instructions for how to embed the images in the HTML documents and any other details.
+The Ordering Agency must then provide instructions for how to embed the images in the XHTML documents and any other details.

 ## CSS

-Suppliers are required to include the standard CSS [[css-2023]] file issued by the Ordering Agency.
-The CSS file is required to be stored in a folder named _css_ and placed at the same level relative to the package document.
+Suppliers are required to include the standard CSS file issued by the Ordering Agency.
+The CSS file is must be stored in a folder named _css_, located at the same level as the package document.

-The <a data-cite="HTML5#link"><code>link</code></a> element is required to be applied to the relevant content documents.
+Each relevant content document must include a <a data-cite="HTML5#link"><code>link</code></a> element to reference the CSS file.

 ## Fonts

 Fonts present in PDF source material must not be included in the EPUB package, unless specifically indicated by the Ordering Agency.

-Fonts, when present, must be stored in a folder named _fonts_ and placed at the same level relative to the package document.
+Fonts, when present, must be stored in a folder named _fonts_, located at the same level as the package document.

 ## JavaScript

-Javascript files requested by the Ordering Agency are required to be stored in a folder named _javascript_ and placed on the same level relative to the package document.
+Javascript files requested by the Ordering Agency must be stored in a folder named _javascript_, located at the same level as the package document.

-The [^script^] element is required to be applied to the relevant content documents.
+Each relevant content document must include a [^script^] element to reference the required JavaScript files.

-Suppliers must not include JavaScript files in the EPUB package unless specifically instructed to do so by the Ordering Agency.
+Suppliers must not include JavaScript files in the EPUB package unless specifically instructed by the Ordering Agency.

 ## Validation

 Validation of EPUB files should be done using [EPUBCheck](https://www.w3.org/publishing/epubcheck/) for structural validity and conformance to the EPUB standard, and the [Ace by DAISY](https://daisy.github.io/ace/) tool for accessibility evaluation.
 The latest distributions of these tools should be used.

 In addition, the Ordering Agencies have developed a specific validation tool based on these guidelines.
-This tool, currently part of the [Nordic EPUB3/DTBook Migrator](https://nlbdev.github.io/nordic-epub3-dtbook-migrator/), or any similar validation-tool provided by the agencies based on the same ruleset, should be the primary validation method.
+This tool, currently part of the [Nordic EPUB3/DTBook Migrator](https://nlbdev.github.io/nordic-epub3-dtbook-migrator/), or any similar validation tool provided by the agencies based on the same ruleset, should be the primary validation method.

 # General Requirements for Content Documents